 - Carrot, celery, or cucumber sticks with hummus

-Making friends in college is easy — and can be done online or in person.
+Making friends in college can be easy — whether it’s done online or in person.
 The amazing part of studying online is that your classmates will come from all over the world, which leads to unique discussions and a multicultural learning environment.
-You may end up making friends with someone across the globe!
+You may even end up making friends with someone across the globe!

-Take breaks between classes and have lunch or coffee in open areas where you can meet people.
-Leave your schedule open for the first day, even the first week.
-While it might be tempting to visit old friends or make frequent calls to family, leave open plenty of time for unplanned social meet-ups.
+If you’re on campus, take breaks between classes and have lunch or coffee in open areas where you can meet people.
+While it might be tempting to visit old friends or make frequent calls to family, leave plenty of time for unplanned social meet-ups because you never know who you’re going to meet.

 First Day of College Essentials